It's time for our annual elections!

 New Day School

+New Day School’s vision is a place where an imaginative and dynamic environment brings to life the principles of Neo-Humanistic Education.
 Our mission is to create a learning environment and curriculum which provides for the education of body, mind, and spirit.
 Neo-Humanistic Education unveils the innate greatness within each individual, strengthens the foundation of ethics, and inspires benevolent action in the world.
-Funds from the PCCF would fund seismic upgrades and rebuilding an existing building to Zero Net Energy standards.
 Learn more about the New Day School at newdayschool.org.